Cameo (apple)

-'Cameo' is a cultivar of apple, discovered by chance by the Caudle family in a Dryden, Washington orchard in 1987.
-Its parentage is uncertain; it may be a cross between Red Delicious and Golden Delicious, since it was found near orchards of those fruits; it also appears similar to the original Delicious cultivar.
-It has red skin with orange and yellow stripes; a dense texture; and a tart, crisp, and aromatic flavor.
+'Cameo' is a cultivar of apple, discovered by chance by the Caudle family at their orchard in Dryden, Washington in 1987.
+Its parentage is uncertain but is thought to be a cross between Red Delicious and Golden Delicious, since it was found near orchards of those fruits.
+It also appears similar to the original Delicious cultivar.
+It has red skin with orange and yellow stripes; a dense texture; and a sweet, tart, crisp, and aromatic flavor.
 Suitable for eating fresh, salads, and baking, it is among the top nine most grown apples in Washington state.
+By the early 2010s, it has become widely grown across the United States.
+This variety stores well.